“Evil has a destiny.”

 Blurbs-of-interest: Taylor-Compton continued her retread sins by appearing in the worst of the bunch, the DVD crapfest that was April Fool’s Day.
 Aside from her previous series appearances, Danielle Harris was also in Urban Legend, Blood Night, Hatchet II, and ChromeSkull: Laid to Rest 2.
-McDowell was in The Surgeon, Silent Night, and Mischief Night; Brad Dourif, of course, was the voice of Chucky in all five Child’s Play films and also turns up in Trauma, Dead Scared (The Hazing), Color of Night and Urban Legend.
+McDowell was in The Surgeon, Silent Night, and Mischief Night; Brad Dourif, of course, was the voice of Chucky in all of the original run Child’s Play films and the TV series, and also turns up in Trauma, Dead Scared (The Hazing), Color of Night and Urban Legend.
 Dee Wallace was in Scar, Dead End Road, Popcorn, and Red Christmas.
 William Forsythe was in Hack and iMurders.
 Kristina Klebe co-produced and had a small role in BreadCrumbs.
 Udo Kier (no idea who he plays in this) was also in Pray for Morning, Fall Down Dead, and The Editor; Ken Foree was in Leatherface: Texas Chainsaw Massacre III and Phantom of the Mall.